sengeezer/bootstrap-sass/README.md

 ##Fork notes

 The purpose of this fork is to replace the twitter bootstrap grid with SUSY, thereby obtaining a superior experience.
-So far, nothing has changed, but it will.
+So far, nothing much has changed, but it will.

 ## Usage